Growing Medium (Soil)

 Haworthias grow best a growing medium that is well-drained yet moisture-retentive, and these properties are mainly determined by its particle size and components.
 Choosing the right growing medium should be largely based on the local climate and also taken the development phase of individual plants into consideration.

-While water in medium moves downwards under gravity, a portion of it is held in pores by capillary action.
-A given volume of larger medium particles has a less surface area than those with smaller particles, and therefore holds more water.
+When water moves downwards under gravity, a portion of it is held in the pores of the growing medium by capillary action.
+A given volume of growing medium with smaller particles has a bigger surface area than those with larger particles, and therefore holds more water.